kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 We need to ensure a good balance between:

-  - Usability (how useful is the synthetic data for your use case)
+- Usability – How useful is the synthetic data for the intended use case?
-  - Fidelity (how similar)
+- Fidelity – How well does the synthetic data preserve statistical properties of the real data?
-  - Privacy (approved level for use case)
+- Privacy – Does the generated data ensure an acceptable level of privacy for the given use case?

-For now, we are focusing only on usability and fidelity, using framework-provided measurements for fidelity and workflows described below for usability.
+For now, we are focusing only on usability and fidelity, using framework-provided measurements for fidelity and workflows described below to assess usability.

 **Comments on privacy and privacy preserving techniques**